 - Real-time monitoring applications give more control in hands of farmers since they can detect malfunctions and correct them immediately.
 That’s, in turn, allows farmers to prevent shut-downs and large expenditures on asset repairing.

 - Farmers can significantly save up time with permanent access to their IoT applications, and remote video surveillance contributes to secure farming management.
 There is no need to be involved in all the farming processes since remote monitoring helps ensure safety and comfort.

-- Utilizing wireless technologies and video analytics, farmers are empowered to obtain precise analytics to adjust animals’ nutrition and overall health care.
+- Utilizing wireless technologies and video analytics, farmers are empowered to obtain precise analytics to adjust animals’ nutrition and overall health care, and use smart spraying in agriculture to reduce water and pesticide use.
 Moreover, with video monitoring systems you are always aware of your cattle location.

 Real-time video monitoring in smart retail

 According to Oracle research, 66% of companies utilize IoT technologies to facilitate the customer experience.
 Machine learning algorithms and advanced video analytics have become breakthrough technological trends in the retail sector in recent years.

 Determining your customer and identifying their preferences and behavioral models can significantly contribute to your overall marketing and sales strategy.
 Video analytics software help generate actionable insights on customers’ characteristics, gender, age, and their walking patterns.
 You can even identify how much time your customer spent viewing a certain product by analyzing the direction of their gaze.
 All this information can impact your decision-making strategies so that you can maximize sales and improve customer experiences.

 Components of the in-building video monitoring system

 Remote video monitoring can be your win-win solution if you are looking for answers to these questions: